jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 1. Define inner function expert_agent that takes GraphState as parameter
 2. Log the beginning of expert execution
 3. Get agent conversation history using get_agent_conversation function
-4. Convert agent messages to LangChain format and take only the last message
+4. Convert agent messages to LangChain format and take only the last message as a list
-5. Get expert_state from state
+5. Get expert_state from state using dictionary access
 6. Check if expert_state is None
 7. If expert_state is None:
    - Create new ExpertState with messages, question, research_steps, research_results, and empty expert fields
 8. If expert_state exists:
-   - Extend expert_state messages with new message_in
+   - Extend expert_state messages with new message_in using extend method
 9. Execute expert reasoning using compiled_expert_graph.invoke with expert_state
-10. Validate response using validate_llm_response function
+10. Validate response using validate_llm_response function with expert_state["messages"][-1].content, config.output_schema.keys(), and "expert" component name
-11. Store response expert_answer and expert_reasoning in expert_state
+11. Store response expert_answer and expert_reasoning in expert_state using dictionary access
-12. Update expert_state in state
+12. Update expert_state in state using dictionary assignment
-13. Store expert_answer and expert_reasoning in state
+13. Store expert_answer and expert_reasoning in state using dictionary assignment
-14. Compose agent message using compose_agent_message function with sender="expert", receiver="orchestrator", type="response", and content containing expert answer and reasoning
+14. Compose agent message using compose_agent_message function with sender="expert", receiver="orchestrator", type="response", and formatted content string containing expert answer and reasoning
-15. Send message using send_message function
+15. Send message using send_message function and assign returned state
 16. Log successful completion
 17. Return the updated state
 18. Return the inner expert_agent function